 "Well, I'll have to be going.
 See you later, Sam."
 "Good-bye."
-Sir Mallaby went out, and Sam, placing both elbows on the desk and twining his fingers in his hair, returned with a frown of consternation to his grappling with Widgery.
+Sir Mallaby went out, and Sam, placing both elbows on the desk and twining his fingers in his hair, returned with a frown of concentration to his grappling with Widgery.
 For perhaps ten minutes the struggle was an even one, then gradually Widgery got the upper hand.
 Sam's mind, numbed by constant batterings against the stony ramparts of legal phraseology, weakened, faltered, and dropped away; and a moment later his thoughts, as so often happened when he was alone, darted off and began to circle round the image of Billie Bennett.
-Since they had last met, at Sir Mallaby's dinner-table, Sam had told himself perhaps a hundred times that he cared nothing about Billie, that she had gone out of his life and was dead to him; but unfortunately he did not believe it.
+Since they had last met, Sam had told himself perhaps a hundred times that he cared nothing about Billie, that she had gone out of his life and was dead to him; but unfortunately he did not believe it.
 A man takes a deal of convincing on a point like this, and Sam had never succeeded in convincing himself for more than two minutes at a time.
-It was useless to pretend that he did not still love Billie more than ever, because he knew he did; and now, as the truth swept over him for the hundred and first time, he groaned hollowly and gave himself up to the grey despair which is the almost inseparable companion of young men in his position.
+It was useless to pretend that he did not still love Billie more than ever, because he knew he did; and now, as the truth swept over him for the hundred and first time, he groaned hollowly and gave himself up to the gray despair which is the almost inseparable companion of young men in his position.
 So engrossed was he in his meditation that he did not hear the light footstep in the outer office, and it was only when it was followed by a tap on the door of the inner office that he awoke with a start to the fact that clients were in his midst.
 He wished that he had taken his father's advice and locked up the office.
 Probably this was some frightful bore who wanted to make his infernal will or something, and Sam had neither the ability nor the inclination to assist him.
 Was it too late to escape?
 Perhaps if he did not answer the knock, the blighter might think there was nobody at home.
 But suppose he opened the door and peeped in?
 A spasm of Napoleonic strategy seized Sam.
 He dropped silently to the floor and concealed himself under the desk.
 Napoleon was always doing that sort of thing.
 There was another tap.
 Then, as he had anticipated, the door opened.
 Sam, crouched like a hare in its form, held his breath.
 It seemed to him that he was going to bring this delicate operation off with success.
 He felt he had acted just as Napoleon would have done in a similar crisis.
 And so, no doubt, he had to a certain extent; only Napoleon would have seen to it that his boots and about eighteen inches of trousered legs were not sticking out, plainly visible to all who entered.
 "Good morning," said a voice.

 Sam thrilled from the top of his head to the soles of his feet.
 It was the voice which had been ringing in his ears through all his waking hours.
 "Are you busy, Mr. Marlowe?" asked Billie, addressing the boots.
 Sam wriggled out from under the desk like a disconcerted tortoise.
 "Dropped my pen," he mumbled, as he rose to the surface.
+He pulled himself with an effort that was like a physical exercise.
+He stared at Billie dumbly.
+Then, recovering speech, he invited her to sit down, and seated himself at the desk.
+"Dropped my pen!" he gurgled again.